twiddler/peekrs/README.md

 # How it works

 `peekrs` watches the specified directory for file changes.
 When a file changes, `peekrs` notifies clients via a WebSocket.
-The client then requests the new file.
+Clients then request the new file.
 Simple.
 Effective.
 Goated. 🐐

 # Supported files